riyazbhattarai07/riyazbhattarai07/README.md

 ---

+## Hey there 👋

+I'm **Riyaz Bhattarai**, an AWS & Terraform Developer based in Calgary, AB.

+I design and automate AWS infrastructure — building scalable, secure, and cost-efficient cloud environments using Terraform and IaC from the ground up.

+This is my active build space — real AWS projects, Terraform labs, and cloud architecture experiments.
+Everything here is hands-on, no filler.

+---

 ## 👨‍💻 Who Am I?

-I'm a **Cloud & DevOps Engineer** based in Calgary, AB, with hands-on experience designing and deploying AWS infrastructure that is **scalable, secure, and cost-efficient**.
+I'm an **AWS & Terraform Developer** based in Calgary, AB, with hands-on experience designing and deploying AWS infrastructure that is **scalable, secure, and cost-efficient**.

 My background bridges **cloud architecture** and **web development** — I've built production systems from WordPress sites serving 50K+ monthly users to fully automated AWS infrastructure using Terraform and IaC principles.
 I hold the **AWS Certified Cloud Practitioner** certification and am actively advancing toward the **AWS Solutions Architect Associate**.

 ```
-🔭 Currently:  Preparing for AWS SAA | Deepening Terraform & IaC skills
+🔭 Currently:  Building with Terraform | Preparing for AWS SAA
 🌱 Learning:   Advanced Terraform | AWS networking & architecture patterns
 💼 Open to:    Cloud Engineer | DevOps Engineer | Infrastructure Engineer roles
 📍 Based in:   Calgary, AB (open to remote)